Computational quantum transport: a scattering approach perspective: Introduction

-Sections~\ref{sec:scatt-form-discr}, \ref{sec:stable-form-infin} and \ref{sec:green} only deal with the single particle quantum mechanics of infinite systems (or more precisely finite systems connected to semi-infinite electrodes) as well as the algorithms used to solve the corresponding mathematical problems.
+Sections~\ref{sec:scatt-form-discr}, \ref{sec:stable-form-infin} and \ref{sec:green} only deal with the single-particle quantum mechanics of infinite systems (or more precisely finite systems connected to semi-infinite electrodes) as well as the algorithms used to solve the corresponding mathematical problems.
 In order to calculate observables, such as the electrical conductance, quantum mechanics must be complemented with out-of-equilibrium statistical physics.
 Sec.~\ref{sec:phys-obs-land} introduces various observables that can be obtained from the scattering matrix ranging from the conductance (Landauer formula) to current noise and thermoelectric effects.
-Sec.~\ref{sec:phys-obs-negf} describes the NEGF approach for the calculations of the observables.
+Sec.~\ref{sec:phys-obs-negf} describes the NEGF approach for calculating the observables.
 Although the two approaches look very different, we establish their complete equivalence.
 Sections~\ref{sec:phys-obs-land} and \ref{sec:phys-obs-negf} end the technical part of this review.

 We end this review with a brief overview of different models used in computational quantum transport and a selection of prominent applications.
 It is impossible for this part of the review to be exhaustive, and we restrict ourselves to a few examples that illustrate the main theoretical concepts.
-We somewhat artificially split the discussion of the applications in two sections: the top-down and bottom-up approaches to modeling.
-Sec.~\ref{sec:select-appl-model} discusses applications that make use of the model Hamiltonians originating in the effective minimal models of physical materials.
-We demonstrate how these models apply to a wide range of systems and phenomena: mesoscopic superconductivity, spintronics, topological materials, and graphene.
-In contrast, Sec.~\ref{sec:realistic} introduces the Hamiltonian models from ab-initio or atomistic calculations.
-These models are more realistic and precise, but also more limited in their range of applicability.
+In Sec.~\ref{sec:select-appl}, we thus focus on showing ``success stories'': examples where numerical quantum transport was pivotal in the development of a field.
+In this way, we intend to give a broad flavor of how numerical quantum transport is employed in research.